apache/echarts-doc/en/api/action.md

-{{ target: action-series-query }}// Series index can be chosen，this can be an array specifying multiple series.
+{{ target: action-series-query }}// Series index can be chosen, this can be an array specifying multiple series.
     seriesIndex?: number|Array,
     // Series names can be chosen, this can be an array assigning multiple series. seriesName?: string|Array,{{/target}}